vecnz/documents/constitution.md

 The Club shall be affiliated to the Association, in accordance with, and subject to Part VI, Section 1(1) of the Constitution of Association.

 The Club shall re-affiliate every year by the date set by the Association Executive, in accordance with Part VI, Section 1(2) of the Constitution of the Association.

+The Club shall be affiliated to the Association as a Representative Groupl

 In the event of the Club not re-affiliating to the Association within 6 months of the date set, the Club shall cease to function, and all assets and property shall be held in trust by the Association for a further 6 months, and shall thereafter become the property of the Association, unless before that time the Club is re-affiliated.